 The two founding members of longstanding RPG studio BioWare have resigned from the company -- and, at least for now, the entire video game industry.

 "I've reached an unexpected point in my life where I no longer have the passion that I once did for the company, for the games, and for the challenge of creation," Zeschuk writes

 BioWare, which was independently founded in 1995 by Muzyka, Zeschuk and fellow University of Alberta medical doctor graduate Augustine Yip, became a division of publishing giant Electronic Arts in 2007 through a series of mergers and acquisitions.
-Notably, today's news comes exactly five years after that deal was struck.
+Notably, today's news comes exactly five years after that deal was struck

 Under its new ownership, BioWare was tasked with creating its most ambitious project yet: Star Wars: The Old Republic

 By the end of their tenure, the two docs were overseeing the most expensive online game in the world, a rapidly growing pool of studios, and an entire division of a video game publishing giant, but their roles weren't always this complicated.

 A storytelling legacy

 The formation of BioWare is a unique story in game development history.
 In the mid-90s, co-founders Muzyka, Zeschuk and Yip, who met while studying at the University of Alberta, were practicing medical doctors with an affinity for unwinding by playing computer games.
 The trio pooled together the $100,000 necessary to found the company and, in 1996, shipped Shattered Steel

 for publisher Interplay, a 3D combat game with players piloting giant robots inspired by the MechWarrior